Iran–Contra affair: Discovery and scandal

 After a leak by Mehdi Hashemi, a senior official in the Islamic Revolutionary Guard Corps, the Lebanese magazine Ash-Shiraa exposed the arrangement on 3 November 1986.
-According to Patrick Seale, it was the Syrian President Hafez Al-Assad who leaked the information, which he had received fom a Syrian agent in Tehran, to Ash-Shiraa.
+According to Patrick Seale, it was the Syrian President Hafez Al-Assad who leaked the information, which he had received from a Syrian agent in Tehran, to Ash-Shiraa.
 According to Seymour Hersh, an unnamed former military officer told him that the leak may have been orchestrated by a covert team led by Arthur S. Moreau Jr., assistant to the chair of the US Joint Chiefs of Staff, due to fears the scheme had grown out of control.

 This was the first public report of the weapons-for-hostages deal.
 The operation was discovered only after an airlift of guns (Corporate Air Services HPF821) was downed over Nicaragua.
 Eugene Hasenfus, who was captured by Nicaraguan authorities after surviving the plane crash, initially alleged in a press conference on Nicaraguan soil that two of his coworkers, Max Gomez and Ramon Medina, worked for the CIA.
 He later said he did not know whether they did or not.
 The Iranian government confirmed the Ash-Shiraa story, and, 10 days after the story was first published, President Reagan appeared on national television from the Oval Office on 13 November, stating:

 My purpose was [...] to send a signal that the United States was prepared to replace the animosity between [the US and Iran] with a new relationship [...].
 At the same time we undertook this initiative, we made clear that Iran must oppose all forms of international terrorism as a condition of progress in our relationship.
 The most significant step which Iran could take, we indicated, would be to use its influence in Lebanon to secure the release of all hostages held there.